fracturestudios/bakery/doc/architecture.markdown

 `name` to a `callback` function. `name` is defined the same as in the `importers` section above.
 The callback function has the signature

-    callback(asset, args)
+    callback(args, asset)

+* `args` - A dictionary of key/value string pairs containing arguments specified by the user, usually through a Bakefile
 * `asset` - A bakery asset container that contains the loaded data to process and should receive the processed data
-* `args` - A dictionary of key/value string pairs containing arguments specified by the user, usually through a Bakefile

 The function doesn't return anything.
 If it fails, it raises an exception.